walker-herndon/walker-herndon.github.io/CS5199/Matcher Documentation.md

 #### Instructions for installation

 You will need to have python and pip installed to use the library.
-You can check that these are installed by running `python —version` and `pip —version` in the terminal.
-Depending on how python was installed on your computer you might have to run `python3 —version` instead, and for any future python commands replace `python` with `python3`.
+You can check that these are installed by running `python --version` and `pip --version` in the terminal.
+Depending on how python was installed on your computer you might have to run `python3 --version` instead, and for any future python commands replace `python` with `python3`.

 1. Run `python setup.py bdist_wheel` to build the distribution file (stored in the `dist` directory).